shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/k_nearest_neighbours.rst

 Imagine we have files with training and test data.
 We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as

-.. sgexample:: knn.sg:create_features
+.. sgexample:: k_nearest_neighbours.sg:create_features

 In order to run :sgclass:`CKNN`, we need to choose a distance, for example :sgclass:`CEuclideanDistance`, or other sub-classes of :sgclass:`CDistance`.
 The distance is initialized with the data we want to classify.

-.. sgexample:: knn.sg:choose_distance
+.. sgexample:: k_nearest_neighbours.sg:choose_distance

 Once we have chosen a distance, we create an instance of the :sgclass:`CKNN` classifier, passing it :math:`k`.

-.. sgexample:: knn.sg:create_instance
+.. sgexample:: k_nearest_neighbours.sg:create_instance

 Then we run the train KNN algorithm and apply it to test data, which here gives :sgclass:`CMulticlassLabels`.

-.. sgexample:: knn.sg:train_and_apply
+.. sgexample:: k_nearest_neighbours.sg:train_and_apply

 We can evaluate test performance via e.g. :sgclass:`CMulticlassAccuracy`.

-.. sgexample:: knn.sg:evaluate_accuracy
+.. sgexample:: k_nearest_neighbours.sg:evaluate_accuracy

 ----------